Do Business Credit Cards Affect Credit Scores

 What is business credit?

-Business credit functions similarly to personal credit, except that it’s specific to your enterprise.
+Business credit functions similarly to personal credit, except it’s specific to your enterprise.
 It starts with opening up a line of credit and takes time to build.

-Business credit vs personal credit
+Business credit vs. personal credit

-How business credit cards can affect personal credit
+How do business credit cards affect credit?

-Credit inquiries
+Credit Inquiries

 Ongoing credit utilization